Learn About the U-M Aphasia Program

 Yes.
 We have several financial assistance options available.
 For example, we offer discounted sessions from December through March.
 Additionally, we have a generous financial assistance program for those who qualify.
 We offer part-time options to help accommodate different budgets, travel, and client ability (for example, if the client’s stamina does not allow for the full intensive schedule).

 The U-M Aphasia Program runs year round.
 We offer approximately one full session a month, typically 3-5 weeks long.
 In order to maintain the high quality and individualized nature of the program, each session has a limited number of spots available.
-If you are thinking about attending UMAP, please contact us and let us know when you would like to secure a spot as some sessions fill quickly.
+If you are thinking about attending UMAP, please contact us and let us know when you would like to secure a spot as some sessions fill well in advance.

 See the Session Dates and Rates page for more information and links to financial assistance forms.